Sándor Déki Lakatos–Gypsy Song

 “What do you mean?”
 Nan had sensed my change of demeanor.

-“I started writing Mica’s story after I finished months of intensive chemotherapy.”
+“I started writing Mica’s story after I finished months of intensive chemotherapy in 1993 and 1994.”
 There I said it.
 Got the words out.
 To her.
 To me.
 To you, the reader.

-I took a deep breath, crossed my legs, and wrestled with memory.
-I held my breath for several seconds.
+I took a deep breath.
 My story within a story.
 Talking about it and not hiding behind paper and pen.
 Was I strong enough?
 Could I let Truth liberate itself from Fiction?
-The pain in my right arm brought me back to the 24 hours when my world had fallen apart.
-Not unlike Mica’s tragic 24 hours.
+The pain in my right arm brought me back to the twenty-four hours when my world had fallen apart.
+Not unlike Mica’s horrific twenty-four hours.
 A tragedy.
 One must fight to live.

 I moved the first carton.
 Suddenly I felt an excruciating pain electrify my body and pulsate uncontrollably at my right shoulder.
 I almost fell down and lost my breath.
 The pain was too severe to contain.